-7. Integrating spreadsheets containing speed by CBSA/RSA: The tabular data was joined to corresponding CBSA/RSA polygon geometry using the CBSA/RSA ID.
+8. Integrating spreadsheets containing speed by CBSA/RSA: The tabular data was joined to corresponding CBSA/RSA polygon geometry using the CBSA/RSA ID.
 Maximum advertised download and upload speed values were transferred to census block and road segment availability records from the CBSA/RSA polygon they are located within.

-For the many datasets based on census blocks from 2008 or 2009, the attributes were summarized by the 15 digit 2000 census block ID.
-Maximum advertised and typical speed information were retained for each unique provider and technology combination for each 2000 census block ID and imported into a template containing 2000 vintage census block geography.
+All information was imported into to 2010 census blocks and road segments.
 Records with download speeds below 768 kbps (i.e., that don't qualify as broadband service) were removed from the final dataset.